 Muscular Dystrophy South Australia supports all neuromuscular conditions.

 Muscular Dystrophy is a neuromuscular, genetic condition which results in the progressive deterioration of muscle strength and function.
 The most common form in childhood is Duchenne Muscular Dystrophy, which can see a young boy using a manual wheelchair by the age of 8, and being completely dependent on an electric one by his early teens.
-Life expectancy for this condition is usually only until early adulthood.
+Life expectancy for this condition is usually the mid to late twenties.